 In many cases, teletherapy gets reimbursed at the same rate as in-person sessions, but again, this also depends on a client’s insurance plan and whether your state has telehealth parity laws.
 Some states require private payers to reimburse eligible providers the same amount as an in-person session, while others let the payer decide.
 However, in response to the COVID-19 crisis, many insurance companies are implementing emergency plans to help beneficiaries pay for telehealth services.

 How Do I Determine If Private Insurance Will Reimburse Virtual Therapy?

 To determine if a private insurance company will reimburse you, the smartest thing to do is contact the insurer directly.
 Check and verify coverage and note any limitations in the plan.
 Even when the same company covers two patients, one might have telehealth coverage, and the other might not.
 Find out if there are any extra steps you need to take to provide covered telehealth under the plan.
 You may have to be pre-authorized or be on the insurer’s telehealth provider list.
 Some companies may require some form of proof that you have comprehensive knowledge of the state’s telehealth laws.
 You won’t know unless you ask.

-Here are a few other questions you may want to ask a private payer:
+Here is a list of questions you may want to ask a client’s insurance company: